arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 **13.** You now can view the battery status through a wide range of widgets.

-## Extract plots

-**1.** In the Dashboard, click on the download historical data button to the right of your screen.

-**2.** Clic

-**2.** Plot with Google Sheets

-after i the usb port, the battery is disconnected as well?
-I have to reconnect battery for it to work?
-How are you supposed to charge it in a practical setting

 ### Troubleshoot
 - You cannot upload OTA with